Organizing Department

 The Organizing Department works with musicians on a local, national and international level to organize for musicians’ rights in our communities.
 We support organizing efforts in all segments of the music business, including the growing freelance scene, and especially in genres where the AFM has traditionally been less active such as jazz, Latin music, rap and hip-hop.

-For more information call 323.507.1508 or email organizer@afm47.org.
+For more information call 323.507.1808 or email organizer@afm47.org.

-AFM Fair Share for Musicians Campaign
+AFM Fair Share for Musicians Campaign — We Did It!

-Visit the national AFM campaign website FairShareForMusicians.org to get involved!
+Visit the national AFM campaign website: FairShareForMusicians.org

 Local 47 #WhyUnion?
 Campaign